sathariels/sathariels.github.io/_posts/2023-07-04-jupyter-notebook.md

    The Levenshtein Distance is a way of comparing how similar two words are.
 It counts how many changes you need to make to one word to get the other word.
 For example, to change “Male” to “Mace”, you only need to change one letter, so the Levenshtein Distance is 1.
 To change “Sword” to “Sowrd”, you need to change two letters, so the Levenshtein Distance is 2.
 This idea was invented by a Russian scientist named Vladimir Levenshtein.

    One of the most challenging and rewarding projects that I worked on during my internship was developing a search function for my store.
-The store was part of a game that was aimed at 9-15 year olds, so I had to make sure that the search function was robust and user-friendly.
+The store was part of a game that was aimed for 9-15 year olds, so I had to make sure that the search function was robust and user-friendly.
 This meant that I had to handle cases where the users would misspell or omit letters in the words they were looking for.
 At first, I tried to simply match the input string with the weapon names in the store, but this approach was too rigid and failed to account for the variations in spelling.
 I realized that I needed a more sophisticated way to measure the similarity between two strings, and that’s when I discovered the Fuzzy Search and the Levenshtein Distance algorithm.
 The lower the Levenshtein Distance, the more similar the two strings are.
 I decided to use this algorithm as the basis for my search function, and I learned how to implement it in my code.
 This was a great opportunity for me to apply my computer science knowledge to a real-world problem and to improve my coding skills.
 Below I will detail my attempt at implementing the Levenshtein distance algorithm into my code:

 ```lua
 local function levenshteinDistance(str1, str2)